Symphony-Coord: Adaptive Routing for Multi-Agent LLM Systems: Supplementary Experiment

+Before analyzing routing distributions, we perform sanity-check diagnostics to verify that the routing logs and evaluation streams are reliable.
+Table~\ref{app:routing_diagnostics} reports four normalized scores in $[0,1]$, where higher is better: weight normalization checks whether routing weights are parseable and consistently normalized; task-type coverage balance checks whether the evaluation stream is not dominated by a single task type; appropriate match measures whether the router selects the strongest empirical agent for each task type; and trajectory smoothness measures whether routing distributions change smoothly across adjacent windows.

+GSM8K passes all diagnostics with near-perfect scores.
+MedicalQA also has complete routing records and balanced task coverage, while its lower match and smoothness scores indicate more difficult expert assignment and more frequent routing adaptation.
+These results suggest that the routing-distribution analysis in Appendix~\ref{sec:agent-selection-distribution} is based on reliable logs rather than recording errors.

-\section{Agent Selection Distribution}
+\subsection{Agent Selection Distribution}

-\paragraph{Goal.} We plot the \emph{selection distribution} to answer a specific question: In multi-model collaborative problem solving, does the router truly learn a stable model selection preference, or does it consistently distribute calls evenly across all candidate models?
-Therefore, we compute the percentage of \emph{who is selected} at each stage and normalize the distribution within each stage to enable direct comparison across stages and datasets.
-We report two levels of usage: the final selection at the planning layer and the step-by-step calls at the execution layer, to distinguish \emph{who more often provides the final solution} from \emph{who more often completes the steps}.
+We analyze whether Symphony-Coord learns stage-specific routing preferences instead of assigning calls uniformly.
+For each dataset, we report normalized selection frequencies at the \emph{Plan} level and the \emph{Subtask} level.
+The Plan level records which candidate provides the final selected plan, while the Subtask level records which candidate is invoked during step-wise execution.
+Each stage is normalized independently.

-\paragraph{Common experimental settings and recording standards.} We compare two settings within the same routing framework.
-Each call records the stage identifier, calling role, selected object, matching score, runtime status signals, and task-result feedback.
-Within each stage, the distribution is normalized so that its sum equals 1, facilitating cross-stage comparisons.
-The task content is encoded into a matching score, and the router also reads runtime status signals of candidates, including load, recent latency, reputation, and availability.
-Task-category attributes are not entered into the router as explicit fields, but are indirectly reflected through matching scores.
+\paragraph{Recording protocol.} Each routing call records the stage, selected candidate, matching score, runtime status, and task feedback.
+The router uses matching scores together with runtime signals such as load, latency, reputation, and availability.
+Task-category labels are not directly given to the router, but may be reflected indirectly through matching scores.